plankanban/planka-docs/docs/configuration/logging.md

 # Logging

-Planka supports exposing its internal log directory to the host machine via a shared Docker volume.
+PLANKA supports exposing its internal log directory to the host machine via a shared Docker volume.

 This feature is **disabled by default**.